ssokolow/quicktile/README.md

 ### Valid Key Names

-GTK+ key names are just X11 key symbols so the simplest way to identify the name for for a key is to use the `xev` command.
+GTK+ key names are just X11 key symbols so the simplest way to identify the name for a key is to use the `xev` command.
 Just run it in a terminal and press the key you want.
 It will print out something like this:

 > KeyPress event, serial 41, synthetic NO, window 0x8400001,<br>
 > &nbsp;&nbsp;&nbsp;root 0x291, subw 0x0, time 2976251798, (149,-352), root:(192,460),<br>